 Place the cap on the counter top and “scoop” it up with the needle, keeping your free hand out of the way.

 Needles and other sharps should be handled as little as possible.
 Handling sharps for transport, cleanup or disposal must be done using mechanical device (broom and dust pan, forceps).

 - Controls should be used to prevent needle stick injuries, and include specially engineered sharps injury protection (e.g., luer-lock syringes, permanent needle and syringe combination, self-sheathing needles, or needle-less systems).

-Contaminated sharps are discarded immediately or as soon as possible in containers that are closable, puncture-resistant, leak proof on sides and bottoms, and appropriately labeled or color coded.
+Contaminated sharps are discarded immediately, or as soon as possible, in containers that are closable, puncture-resistant, leak proof on sides and bottoms, and appropriately labeled.
 Sharps disposal containers are available through SRM and must be easily accessible and as close as feasible to the immediate area where sharps are used.

 Broken glassware that may be contaminated is only picked up using mechanical means, such as a brush and dustpan.